TriliumNext/Docs/Wiki/sharing.md

 ## How to Share a Note

-1. **Enable Sharing**: To share a note, toggle the "shared" switch within the note's interface.
+1. **Enable Sharing**: To share a note, toggle the `Shared` switch within the note's interface.
 Once sharing is enabled, an URL will appear, which you can click to access the shared note.

    ![Share Note](images/share-single-note.png)